muntorg/munt-official/doc/building.md

 * You are not in a rush - the downside of gitian builds is that they are slow.

 Instructions:
-* ./contrib/gitian-build.sh --setup --lxc  x.x.x.x    (substitute x.x.x.x for the latest version number)
+* ./contrib/gitian-build.sh --setup x.x.x.x    (substitute x.x.x.x for the latest version number e.g. 2.0.0.9)
 * ./contrib/gitian-build.sh --build -o -l x.x.x.x

 Generic instructions